KWTV-DT: Move to downtown Oklahoma City studio

-On July 12, 2021, Griffin Communications announced that it had reached an agreement with real estate development consortium 100 Main LLC to purchase the Century Center business and retail complex in downtown Oklahoma City for $26 million.
-Griffin will construct a media and operations center that would house KWTV/KSBI's broadcast facilities and the company's corporate headquarters inside a vacant 6,750 sqft section of the space.
-Griffin will invest $10 million to renovate the building and plans for the move to be completed by summer 2022.
-All existing tenants are expected to continue leasing space in the building.
-After close to 70 years in the West Kelley Street building, the station aired its final newscast the morning of Saturday, November 12, 2022.
-KWTV will air its newscasts from the Downtown location starting the following evening.
-The balance of the weekend's newscasts will originate from sister station KOTV in Tulsa.
+On July 12, 2021, Griffin Communications announced that it had reached an agreement with real estate development consortium 100 Main LLC to purchase the Century Center business and retail complex in downtown Oklahoma City for $26 million, and construct a media and operations center that would house KWTV/KSBI's broadcast facilities and the company's corporate headquarters inside a vacant 6,750 sqft section of the space.
+Griffin invested $10 million to renovate the building (located near several downtown landmarks including the Devon Energy Center, the Paycom Center, the Myriad Botanical Gardens and Prairie Surf Studios), which it originally planned to move into by summer 2022.
+All existing tenants would continue leasing space in the building.
+After close to 70 years at its original location, KWTV aired its final newscast from the North Kelley Avenue facility on the morning of November 12, 2022; it resumed local production of its newscasts from the new downtown studio on West Main Street the following evening.
+(Most of the station's newscasts that weekend were simulcast from Tulsa sister station KOTV, with weather segments incorporating forecasts for the Oklahoma City and Tulsa markets.)
+The former Kelley Avenue facility was donated to the Langston University Department of Communications for its broadcast journalism program, although KWTV continues to lease the land for its heliport and weather radar.